-The “Dissident Networks Project” (DISSINET) explores dissident religious cultures in medieval Europe from the perspective of social network analysis and geographic information science.
-It uses computational methods to shed new light on the social microstructure and spatiality of medieval dissident Christianities, on inquisitorial trials and records and, by extension, on medieval social networks, the functioning of covert networks, and the emergence of religion from local interactions.
+The “Dissident Networks Project” (DISSINET), funded by an ERC Consolidator Grant for 2021-2026 and previously supported by an EXPRO grant from the Czech Science Foundation (2019-2021), explores dissident religious cultures in medieval Europe through various techniques of computational modelling.
+It uses social network analysis, geographic information science, and computational text analysis to shed new light on the social, spatial, and discursive patterns of medieval dissident Christianities, on inquisitorial trials and records and, by extension, on medieval social networks, the functioning of covert networks, and the emergence of religion from local interactions.

 The “Generative Historiography of Religion” Project (GEHIR) applies innovative methods used in the study of the dynamics of complex systems to the historiography of ancient Graeco-Roman religions.
 Through focused case studies, this initiative envisions the enrichment of research into several religious traditions of the ancient Mediterranean – Isiac cults, early Christianities, Hellenistic Judaism, and Mithraism – as well as the exploration of formalized modelling approaches in historiography and the study of religions.